 Truck Operations

 Trucks.
-Two 3,500-gallon fish transport trailers and one tractor, three 300-gallon midi-tanks, and three 150-gallon mini-tanks are available for hauling fish.
+Two 3,500-gallon fish transport trailers and one tractor, one 1,000-gallon tank, three 300-gallon midi-tanks, and three 150-gallon mini-tanks are available for hauling fish.
 One midi-tank and one mini-tank will be provided at each Snake River collector project.
 Mini- and midi-tanks are small units that can be mounted onto pickup trucks.
 During trucking operations, a transport truck/trailer is based at Lower Granite Dam, with the second transport trailer held in reserve.
+In addition, a 1000-gallon tank and truck is also based at Lower Granite Dam.
 The truck/trailer combination may be redistributed to meet transport demands and when smaller transport vehicles begin operating in late summer.

 Truck Release Sites: The normal early spring release site for trucked fish will be a truck pad behind the Bonneville Dam Smolt Monitoring Facility (SMF).
 Fish released from the truck pad pass through the SMF outfall into the Columbia River.
 When collection numbers are low during truck transportation, midi-tanks and mini-tanks may also release fish into the Bonneville SMF outfall flume.
 Dalton Point will be utilized as an alternate release site in the case of an emergency or if unsafe conditions exist at the Bonneville facility.